poths/post-access-controller/readme.txt

 == Changelog ==

+= 0.9.1 =
+* Added interim option to allow the WP Core post visibility option if enabled in the Post Access Controller settings page

 = 0.9.0 =
 * Major change in how data is stored, WILL BREAK existing implementations and require either re-entry of access control groups and access control user selections or a custom conversion script.
 Please make support request if you would like a conversion script.
 * Bug fix to remove posts from the listing that user does not have access to